-Welcome to your match thread for today’s match-up between Orlando City (2-3-2, 8 points) and the Vancouver Whitecaps (1-4-2, 5 points).
+Welcome to your match thread for a Saturday night match-up between Orlando City (6-6-1, 19 points) and the Vancouver Whitecaps (5-5-5, 20 points).
 This is the only meeting between the two teams from opposite conferences this season.

-The Caps stole a 2-1 win at Orlando City Stadium in 2017, with former Lion Brek Shea sticking in the dagger with the winning goal.
+The Lions are 0-2-1 in the all-time series against Vancouver and Kreis will be the first Orlando City coach to face the Whitecaps twice in MLS league play.
+The Caps stole a 2-1 win at Orlando City Stadium last year, with former Lion Brek Shea sticking in the dagger with the winning goal.
 Orlando City dominated the match, firing 25 shots, but could only find the net once — through Cyle Larin.
 Tommy Redding produced a goal but it was an own goal to open the scoring.

-Julio Baptista and Cyle Larin brought Orlando from behind to draw 2-2 in the 2016 meeting under interim coach Bobby Murphy.
-Mezquida and Masato Kudo scored for the Caps.
+Julio Baptista and Cyle Larin brought Orlando from behind to draw 2-2 the last time the Lions visited BC Place back in 2016 under interim coach Bobby Murphy.
+Nicolas Mezquida and Masato Kudo scored for the Caps.
 Baptista had a chance to give the Lions all three points but skied a penalty over the bar.

-The Whitecaps got the best of Orlando City deep in stoppage time in the first meeting back in 2015.
+The Whitecaps got the best of Orlando City deep in stoppage time in 2015 in the first meeting.
 Octavio Rivero’s flicked header off a Pedro Morales free kick beat Donovan Ricketts in the sixth minute of stoppage time, just moments after Vancouver’s Jordan Harvey was booked for time wasting in stoppage time.
 The goal was a gut punch that gave Vancouver a 1-0 win at the Citrus Bowl.

 Mandatory Match #Content